Performance

 Microservices

-The design for the Compute Service essentially boils down to that as described by the Microservice Architecture pattern.
+The design for the Compute Service essentially boils down to that as described by the Microservice Architecture pattern(opens in a new tab or window).
 Microservice Architectures, as opposed to Monolithic Architectures, are those where functionally distinct software components are also deployed on separate machines or clusters.
 Communication between these Microservices is generally over a RESTful HTTP API or some form of RPC, allowing for individual components to be written in different languages, and have different deployment cycles, as well as the advantages listed above.

 The right tool for the job

-It takes a cursory glance at www.ec2instances.info to see that the modern day engineer is blessed with a lot of choices when it comes to Amazon EC2 instance types.
+It takes a cursory glance at www.ec2instances.info(opens in a new tab or window) to see that the modern day engineer is blessed with a lot of choices when it comes to Amazon EC2 instance types.
 For the Compute Service, we narrowed down our choices to the t2.micro type and the c4.8xlarge type.
 The t2.micro is Amazon's most underpowered, but also cheapest instance type.
 We were curious about how well an army of t2.micro instances might perform, and how cost effective it would be.
 As a point of comparison, we compared against the performance of a behemoth c4.8xlarge instance, weighing in at 132 ECUs across 36 cores.
 For reference, ECU refers to equivalent compute unit, Amazon's standardised measure of clock speed across all cores of an instance.
 The c4.8xlarge comes from Amazon's "compute" category of instances, and is the beefiest therein.
 Somewhat unsurprisingly, engineering prevails, and we settled on neither of the two, and instead found a compromise with the c4.large type.

 We ruled out the t2.micro by examining password hashing performance.
 As you are unable to distribute a single password hashing task across multiple instances, each password will end up on a single t2.micro core, each of which is around four times slower than each core on Amazon's "compute" type instances.
 Using t2.micros would have given us finer grain control over machine utilisation, but at the cost of request latency for password related operations.
 To compare the different instance types, we measured the performance on an m3.medium, and assumed the latency of the password hashing task would scale inversely with the number of ECUs per core on each instance type: